NDU-CSC413/lectures-md/c++review.md

 }
 ```

-The auto keyword is useful since otherwise we have to write down the long type of the iterator: (since it is an iterator to container of type ```std::vector<std::string>```)
+The auto keyword is useful since otherwise we have to write down the long type of the iterator: (since it is an iterator to container of type ```std::vector<std::string>```).

 ```cpp
 std::vector<std::string>::iterator itr;
 ```

-vectors can be used similarly to arrays.
+vectors,unlike ```std::list```, are required to store their content at contiguous locations.
+Therefore they support
+random access to elements and thus define the index operator

 ```cpp
 std::vector<int> iv;